leandrosilva/verbum-counter/README.md

 ```
 $ node lib/wordcount_node.js
+$ node lib/wordcount_node.js /path/to/a/small/textfile
+$ node lib/wordcount_node.js /path/to/a/medium/textfile
 $ node lib/wordcount_node.js /path/to/a/big/textfile
 ```

 ```
 $ node lib/wordcount_rust.js
+$ node lib/wordcount_rust.js /path/to/a/small/textfile
+$ node lib/wordcount_rust.js /path/to/a/medium/textfile
 $ node lib/wordcount_rust.js /path/to/a/big/textfile
 ```

+As you may note, with small text files plain `Node.js` shines and things start to turn the other way around when files get bigger and bigger.
+Therefore you should not rush into optimize unless you really need it.
+And of course, bare in mind that the idea is always let the event loop runs free.

 That's it.
-I hope you enjoy it as much as I did.
+I hope you have enjoyed it this tiny experiment as much as I did.